 Of course, the Outer Banks things to do on the sound are just as numerous as those on the ocean.
-Take a peek at the sound, and you almost always see someone boating, sailing, parasailing, kite boarding, stand-up paddle boarding, clamming, windsurfing, kayaking or jetskiing.
-Check out Nags Head Things To Do or Duck Things To Do for your water sports options.
+Take a peek at the sound, and you almost always see someone boating, sailing, parasailing, kite boarding, standup paddle boarding, clamming, windsurfing, kayaking or Jet Skiing.
+Check out Things To Do in Nags Head or Things To Do in Duck, NC, for your watersports options.

 Outer Banks Things To Do on Dry Land!

 Feel more like a dry activity?
 No problem!
 If fishing is the ticket, there are many opportunities to wet a line with piers, bridges, shorelines, the sound, bays, offshore and inshore charters.
-Along a similar drift, a dolphin or sightseeing boat tour is a popular Outer Banks thing to do, and you can learn more in the Roanoke Island Things To Do section.
-And no equine-lover’s trip to the Outer Banks is complete without seeing the wild horses, a popular Corolla Thing To Do.
+Along a similar drift, a dolphin or sightseeing boat tour is a popular Outer Banks thing to do, and you can learn more in the Things To Do on Roanoke Island section.
+And no equine-lover’s trip to the Outer Banks is complete without seeing the wild horses, a popular Thing To Do in Corolla, NC.
 Want to see as much of the Outer Banks as you can by walking, jogging or biking?
 Then you’ll love it here!
 Each town has either a designated bike path, boardwalks or back roads that are so lovely you’ll forget all about the fact that you have three more miles to go!